sudo apt install bind9 bind9-utilsCode language: PHP (php)

 OPTIONS="-u bind"

-BIND9 has a specific file containing various of its generic options /etc/bind/named.conf.options
+BIND9 has a specific file containing various of its generic options /etc/bind/named.conf.options which loads all the other configurations

 // BIND9 : Options